- R2RL23, John Bull Building, Drake Circus

 My current roles include:

-- Lead for Pharmacology for our PgDip Physician Associate Studies programme
+- Curriculum Lead for Pharmacology & Therapeutics for our MSc Physician Associate Studies programme

-- Module Lead for Personal and Professional Development (PgDip Physician Associate Studies)
+- Module Lead for Personal and Professional Development (MSc Physician Associate Studies)

 - Problem Based Learning Facilitator for Year 1 BMBS students